 People are living longer than ever before.
 Thirty years ago, the average life expectancy in the U.S. was 74.5 years.
-Today, that number is inching toward 80 years due to advances in medical care, awareness about the importance of healthy living, and a variety of other factors.
+Today, that number is inching toward 80 years due to advances in medical care,

 There are countless benefits of increased longevity, but there’s also an unanticipated disadvantage: the financial toll of living longer.
 The Employee Benefits Research Institute warns that millions of Americans – even those who consider themselves well-prepared for retirement – may not have sufficient assets to cover expenses during their golden years.